multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 User experience change: The search pane in the email adapter includes two new fields: **Email Address** and **Name**.

+For more information, see [Search for emails](https://docs.cloud.google.com/contact-center/ccai-platform/docs/email-adapter#search-for-emails).

 ### Feature

 **Customize the color of the Start Screen Share button**

 You can now control the color of the **Start Screen Share** button to match the color palette of your brand.
+For more information, see [Customize the Start Screen Share button](https://docs.cloud.google.com/contact-center/ccai-platform/docs/cobrowse#customize-start-screen-share-button).

 ### Feature